Ground rules for meetings: Crafting a platform for contribution

 In this article, we will explore how to set the ground rules for your meetings to make sure you and your team remain focussed and productive.

 Like all social interactions, meetings are marked by the nuances of human behaviour.
 Interpersonal connection is just one of the many reasons that meetings are, and always will be, so important.
-But interpersonality in meetings can also create challenges.
+But meeting personalities can also create challenges.

 For example, certain individuals can be more inclined to dominate discussions, and others are prone to slipping from the meeting agenda and its pre-agreed agenda items.
 These may sound trivial, but they have a significant impact on the overall success of your meetings.